kazurayam/unittest-helper/docs/index.md

 1\) I declared that I want to use NestNG to run my test cases in the `testS2` task.
 2) I specifically chose a class of which className starts with `S2`.
-3) I passed all of System.properties into the `testS2` task
+3) I passed all entries of `System.properties` into the `testS2` task
 4) I specified to show all of messages from the test classes to stdout to be printed in the console
 5) I specified Gradle to run the `testS2` task even if there is no change in the input.

 I opened the Terminal app, and ran the following commands.

-## Case1: with the subproject’s directory as Current Working Directory
+### Case1: with the subproject’s directory as Current Working Directory

     $ cd ~/github/unittest-helper
     $ cd preliminary-study